friendtech33-DAO/ft33-docs/docs/protocol-internals/policy.md

 ## Staking

 There are no variables in the staking contract.
-OHM and sOHM are always redeemable 1:1, and profits are always distributed equally through rebase.
+FTW and sOHM are always redeemable 1:1, and profits are always distributed equally through rebase.